A Message From Tom Renney, President and CEO, Hockey Canada

-Hockey Canada is one of the largest Sport Governing bodies in Canada with over 500,000 members enjoying the game of hockey.
-Combine this with figure skating, speed skating, adult recreational hockey and the many other user groups in Canada it is quite easy to determine that we must work together to not only retrofit the aging infrastructure that exists but also support initiatives that result in the establishment of new arena facilities across Canada.
+Hockey Canada is one of the largest national sport organizations in the country, with close to 700,000 participants enjoying the game every season.
+Combine this number with figure skating, speed skating, adult recreational hockey and many other user groups in Canada, and it is easy to see that we must work together not only to retrofit the aging infrastructure that exists, but support initiatives that result in the establishment of new facilities across Canada.

-In May of 2005 Hockey Canada completed a very successful National Arena Census in partnership with Natural Resources Canada and the Canadian Recreation Facilities Council, building a comprehensive inventory of arenas across Canada and collecting crucial information with respect to year of construction, energy costs, months of operation and much more.
-A key piece of information within the report is that of the 1,847 facilities that reported the year of construction approximately 42% were built in the 1970’s and approximately 73% were built prior to 1980.
-Many of these buildings now or will very soon need renovations to enable them to continue to meet today’s expectations and with 86% of them reporting being municipally owned many may not be able to afford the costly retrofitting required.
+Of the 1,847 facilities included in the census, approximately 42% were constructed in the 1970s and approximately 73% were built prior to 1980.
+Many of these facilities now or will very soon need renovations to enable them to continue to meet today’s expectations, and with 86% municipally owned, many may not be able to afford the cost of retrofitting.

-The National Arena Census emphasizes that the current infrastructure is at a point where massive funding and innovative funding ideas will be necessary in order to keep up with the growing demand for recreational facilities.
-A copy of the executive summary of the National Arena Census is attached for your information.
+The National Arena Census emphasized that the current infrastructure is at a point where massive funding and innovative funding ideas will be necessary in order to keep up with the growing demand for facilities.

-Hockey Canada is interested in teaming up with all stakeholders to look for alternative methods of encouraging both retrofitting of our aging infrastructure and the building of new facilities across Canada.
-As we continue to be working members of the Canadian Recreation Facilities Council we become more and more sensitive to the issues facing the infrastructure “crises” that exists and will certainly support any movement that will not only increase ice availability but that will increase facilities for our young people to engage in fun and fitness.
+Hockey Canada is interested in teaming up with all stakeholders to look for alternative methods of encouraging both retrofitting of aging infrastructure and the building of new facilities across Canada.
+It will fully support any movement that will not only increase ice availability but will allow future generations to live out their dreams on the ice.

 Insuring accessibility and the chance to play our national game is a core funding interest of the Canadian Hockey Foundation.
 The issue of Canada’s aging ice hockey facility infrastructure and the lack of new capacity to keep up with our growing population and the corresponding demographic changes has resulted in a looming threat that seriously compromises our ability to provide future generations of Canada’s sons and daughters with the opportunity to play our game.